Inflationary trispectrum of gauge fields from scalar and tensor exchanges: Inflationary dynamics of primordial perturbations and gauge fields

-In the context of inflationary magnetogenesis, the dynamics of electromagnetic (EM) fields is usually studied with $U(1)$ gauge fields.
-However, such fields governed by the standard Maxwell action are not amplified in the FLRW background due to their conformal symmetry.
-As a result, the conformal invariance must be broken to amplify these gauge fields during inflation.
-One of the widely studied scenarios to achieve this is the kinetic coupling model, which breaks the conformal invariance while maintaining gauge invariance by coupling the gauge fields directly to the inflaton.
+In the context of inflationary magnetogenesis, one of the widely studied model is the kinetic coupling model, which breaks the conformal invariance while maintaining gauge invariance by coupling the gauge fields directly to the inflaton.
 The modified EM action is thus given by \beq S[A_{\mu}] =- \frac{1}{4}\int {\rm d}^4x\sqrt{-g}~\lambda(\phi)F_{\mu\nu}F^{\mu\nu}, \eeq where $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ is the field strength tensor of the gauge field $A_{\mu}$, and $\lambda(\phi)$ is the direct coupling between the gauge field and the inflaton, which is often referred to as the kinetic coupling or the dilatonic coupling.
 Various forms of this coupling function have been studied in the context of inflationary magnetogenesis \cite{Turner:1987bw, Ratra:1991bn, Martin:2007ue, Durrer:2010mq, Jain:2012jy, Byrnes:2011aa, Ferreira:2013sqa, Ferreira:2014hma, Tripathy:2021sfb, Tripathy:2022iev}.

 Following a similar quantization procedure as in the case of scalar and tensor perturbations, the Fourier mode functions of gauge field fluctuations $A_k$ obey the following equation \beq A^{\prime \prime\sigma}_k+\frac{\lambda'}{\lambda}A^{\prime\sigma}_k+k^2A^\sigma_k=0, \eeq where $\sigma$ represents the two physical polarisation states of the gauge field.
 In the absence of any parity-violating terms in the action, as in the case of the kinetic coupling scenario, the mode functions for both polarisations follow the same equation of motion.
 Therefore, for brevity, we will omit the superscript $\sigma$ from $A^\sigma_k$ in the remainder of the paper.
 It is evident from the above equation that the evolution of gauge fields is completely determined by the choice of the coupling function.
 For instance, cosmological seed magnetic fields from inflation have been studied with an exponential coupling function of the form $\lambda(\phi) \sim e^{2\phi}$ \cite{Ratra:1991bn}.
 However, as in earlier works, we shall parameterize the time dependence of the coupling function as a power-law in terms of the scale factor as \cite{Martin:2007ue, Demozzi:2009fu,Ferreira:2013sqa,Ferreira:2014hma, Tripathy:2021sfb} \beq \lambda\l\phi(a)\r= \lambda_e\left(\frac{a}{a_e}\r^{2n}~, \eeq where $a_e$ and $\lambda_e$ are the scale factor and the coupling at the end of inflation when $\eta = \eta_e$.
 Subsequently, in the slow-roll regime with $a(\eta)\simeq -1/(H\,\eta)$, the gauge field mode function can be obtained by substituting eq. (\ref{coupling}) into eq. (\ref{EOM_A}) and the complete Bunch-Davies normalized solution is given by